James Shaw (New Zealand politician)

-James Peter Edward Shaw (born 6 May 1973) is a New Zealand politician and a leader of the Green Party of Aotearoa New Zealand.
+James Peter Edward Shaw (born 6 May 1973) is a New Zealand climate activist, businessman and former politician.
+He was a Member of Parliament from 2014 to 2024 and a co-leader of the Green Party of Aotearoa New Zealand from 2015 to 2024.

 Voters elected Shaw to the New Zealand parliament at the 2014 general election as a list representative of the Green Party.
 The party selected Shaw as its male co-leader in May 2015.
 Following Metiria Turei's resignation in August 2017, Shaw became the party's sole leader for the duration of the 2017 general election.
+From 2018 until his retirement he served alongside Marama Davidson.

 In October 2017 the Green Party agreed to support a Labour-led government.
 Shaw became the Minister of Statistics, Minister for Climate Change and Associate Minister of Finance (outside Cabinet).
 Following the 2020 general election, the Greens agreed to cooperate with the Labour majority government, and Shaw was re-appointed as the Minister for Climate Change.

+Shaw retired from politics in May 2024.
+He is currently an operating partner at infrastructure management firm Morrison & Co, a strategic adviser to Sunshine Hydro, a director at Greenbridge Capital Management, a member of the Air New Zealand sustainability advisory panel, and a World Wide Fund for Nature New Zealand board member.

 Early life

 Shaw was born in Wellington, and was primarily raised by his single mother Cynthia Shaw.
 When he was twelve years old his mother entered into a relationship with fellow teacher Susanne Jungersen.
 Shaw credits his two mothers for instilling him with his passion for politics and social justice.
 He attended Wellington High School (1985–1990) and Victoria University of Wellington.
-Shaw first tried his hand at politics in the 1992 Wellington local elections, standing for the Wellington City Council in the Western Ward on a Green ticket.
-He came seventh out of ten candidates.
 He later moved to London, living there for 12 years, before returning to New Zealand in 2010.
 Shaw completed an MSc in sustainability and business leadership at the University of Bath School of Management in 2005.